Plan the net-zero pathway your board, regulator, and customers can stand behind.

 |---|---|---|

-| Network and supply planning | Each district, network, and supply option lives in its own study — hard to compare, harder to defend | One structured model compares long-term supply, DH and grid scenarios side by side on the same baseline |
+| Network and supply planning | Each district, network, and supply option lives in its own study, hard to compare and harder to defend | One structured model compares long-term supply, DH and grid scenarios side by side on the same baseline |

 | Infrastructure investment case | CAPEX, OPEX and CO₂ trade-offs are difficult to quantify before the board commits | Scenario outputs make the life-cycle cost and emissions implications of each pathway visible early |

-| Regulatory and market change | Tariff, demand, or policy shifts trigger weeks of manual rework | Update assumptions once and re-run scenarios in the same workflow — the planning asset evolves with the system |
+| Regulatory and market change | Tariff, demand, or policy shifts trigger weeks of manual rework | Update assumptions once and re-run scenarios in the same workflow.
+The planning asset evolves with the system |

 | Net-zero roadmap | A static study delivered to the board and outdated by the next planning cycle | A living roadmap the team owns, re-runs, and uses to brief the regulator and customers |